 A cohort is defined as a group of students and staff who remain together.
 The size of the cohort will depend on the size of the classroom and the number of students assigned to the teacher.

 Every effort will be made to keep the same students and staff together and limit contact between cohorts within the school.
-Cohorting should be maintained during activities outside the classroom, such as recess and lunch breaks.
-The cohort concept encourages individuals who cannot maintain two-metre physical distance when in group settings to interact with the same people within their own cohort group.
-If students from two different cohorts wish to socialize, they should remain at least two metres apart.
+Cohorting continues to be a focus during activities outside the classroom, such as recess and lunch breaks.
+The cohort concept encourages individuals who cannot maintain 2 metre physical distance when in group settings to interact with the same people within their own cohort group.
+If students from two different cohorts wish to socialize, they should remain 2 meters apart.
 Strategies such as staggering breaks and limiting gatherings will lessen the chances of an outbreak and ease contact tracing.
-While schools cannot control what happens outside of school hours, cohorts or other control measures within a school will still help lessen the risk of COVID-19 transmission as per the Alberta Government's Implementing School Re-entry Guidelines.
+While schools cannot control what happens outside of school hours, cohorting or other control measures within a school will still help lessen the risk of COVID-19 transmission as per the Alberta Government's Implementing School Re-entry Guidelines.